TwicPics/wordpress-plugin/readme.txt

 **If you use other image optimization or lazy-loading plugins, please disable them or any related features before moving on the next steps.**

-- Activate TwicPics plugin from the list of plugins.
+- Navigate to your WordPress plugins page and activate the TwicPics Plugin.
-- Navigate to TwicPics settings to enter your TwicPics *personal domain*.
+- Go to the TwicPics Plugin settings.
-- You can define a *max width* at which your images will be intrinsically resized (default value is 2000 pixels).
+- Fill in the *TwicPics domain* field with your TwicPics domain.
-- To avoid requesting too may variants of the same image, you can also set a *step* option.
-TwicPics will round the width of images to the closest multiple of this value (default is 10 pixels).
+- Select the *Optimization level* that will be applied to your images (Pixel perfect or Maximum compatibility).
 - Save your settings.

-That's it !
+That's it!
 The plugin can now deliver real time responsive images to all of your WordPress website visitors.

 == Screenshots ==